-The Norwegian forces consist of 200 men and women from the Army.
+The Norwegian Reconnaissance Task Unit (NOR RTU) consist of 200 men and women from the Army.
 The majority of the soldiers belong to the Telemark Battalion.
 However, they are supported by soldiers from the whole Brigade Nord, including fire control, military police, communications support, logistics and engineers.

 The Norwegian forces have brought with them main battle tanks, CV90 infantry fighting vehicles, combat engineering vehicles (STING), armoured engineering vehicles, bridge layers, armoured recovery vehicles, fire control vehicles, tracked vehicles, excavators and command and control vehicles.